ljleb/fsc/README.md

 ## Usage

-`fsc`, at the time of writing this, is a Command Line Interface (CLI).
+At the time of writing this, `fsc` is a Command Line Interface (CLI).
 You can use it by opening a terminal and typing:

 ```sh
 fsc [options] <notes-fsc> <output-fsc>